-Our board of directors currently consists of eight members and is divided into three classes.
-Each class consists, as nearly as possible, of one-third of the total number of directors, and each class has a three-year term
+Our board of directors currently consists of nine members and is divided into three classes.
+Each class consists of one-third of the total number of directors, and each class has a three-year term.

 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election until the third annual meeting following the election.
 Our directors are divided into the three classes as follows: